-Homework: There will be (approximately) biweekly homework assignments posted on the course website.
+Homework: There will be weekly homework assignments posted on the course website.
+Homework is due once per week, with dates and times provided as needed.

 Quizzes: There will be weekly quizzes.
 These will be administered online, through Carmen.
 There will be a sufficiently large time window, but once you begin taking the quiz there will be a time limit for you to complete it.
 Proctorio will be used during the quizzes.